Complementarity of Gravitational Collapse (I) Origin of the Bekenstein-Hawking Entropy

 {\em The Origin of Bek-Hwk Entropy} Essentially, the entropy of all physical objects arises from the information given up by the investigator about their inner structure and motion state.
-For the BHs formed through gravitational collapse, we will show in this section that the amount of information about their initial state in the Schwarzschild time definition or the oscillatory mode in the Lemaitre time definition has the exponentiated area law feature.
-So their Bek-Hwk entropy arises from the investigator's giving up of these information in believing that they have successfully implemented event horizon.
-Since the classic metric families \eqref{metricOFO} and \eqref{metricICO} form a pair of equally right and complete descriptions for the microscopic state of BHs formed through gravitational collapse.
-We choose to quantise the microscopic state of collapsing materials characterised by the $m^{\scriptscriptstyle\!S}[0,r]\otimes\dot{m}^{\scriptscriptstyle\!S}[t=0,2GM_\mathrm{tot}]$ parameters in the metric family \eqref{metricOFO} and calculate the resultant wave-functional's degeneracy.
+For pBHs, we will show in this section that the amount of information related with their radial mass profile in the Schwarzschild time definition or the oscillatory mode in the Lema\^itre time definition has the exponentiated area law feature.
+So their Bek-Hwk entropy arises from the investigator's giving up of these information in believing that they have successfully implemented event horizon thus non-recognizable inner-structures.
+Since the classic metric families \eqref{metricOFO} and \eqref{metricICO} form a pair of equally right and complete descriptions for the microscopic state of pBHs.
+We choose to quantize the microscopic state of collapsing materials characterised by the $m^{\scriptscriptstyle\!S}[0,r]\otimes\dot{m}^{\scriptscriptstyle\!S}[t=0,2GM_\mathrm{tot}]$ parameters in the metric family \eqref{metricOFO} and calculate the resultant wave-functional's degeneracy.